SRM47/cs152sp23GNNTrafficForecasting/README.md

 <img width="686" alt="Pems Bay Traffic Sensors" src="pems_bay_traffic.png">

-We use Pytorch and Pytorch geometric to build the frameworks of these graph neural network and LSTM models.
-We intend to access this data using its provided API, involving common Python libraries such as Pandas, Requests, and NumPy.
+We use [Pytorch](https://pytorch.org) and [Pytorch geometric](https://pytorch-geometric-temporal.readthedocs.io/en/latest/) to build the frameworks of these graph neural network and LSTM models.
+We intend to access this data using its provided API, involving common Python libraries such as [https://pandas.pydata.org](Pandas), [https://numpy.org](NumPy).
 Using this data, we will construct a network graph for each unique 5 minute interval and conduct time series analysis on the data using the various we mentioned above.

-Useful predictors to predict traffic include: previous traffic flow, the time of day, the time of year, or weather.
-For this project, we will only include historical traffic flow data and the time of day data to predict the traffic flow data for future timesteps.
+Useful predictors to predict traffic include: previous traffic speeds, the time of day, the time of year, or weather.
+For this project, we will only include historical traffic speed data and the time of day data to predict the traffic flow data for future timesteps.
 Because our model is highly localized to 1 and a half hour windows, the time of year will not impact the prediction so much, and weather data is a stretch goal for us to achieve later.

 The cleaned data looks like the graph below.
 There appears a clear time-series pattern that could be modelled using a time series forecasting method such as ARIMA or ETS.
 Instead, we will use deep learning frameworks and compare the performance of GNNs, CNNs and RNNs on this data.

 <img width="687" alt="Screenshot 2023-05-09 at 11 07 39 AM" src="https://user-images.githubusercontent.com/74080246/237003729-5d5fa79e-e03e-41e3-847c-d4eaea4805ed.png">

-## Goals
+## The Goals of the Project are to
 1. Predict traffic flow in San Francisco
 2. Deploy to a web-based frontend
 3. Successfully learn and apply a specialized GNN to traffic flow problems